Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Conclusions

 As far as the property of absolute anticommutativity and the existence of the CF-type conditions is concerned, we would like to point out that the CF-type restrictions ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$ are invoked from {\it outside} in the requirement of the absolute anticommutativity condition for the (anti-)co-BRST charges that are derived from the Lagrangian densities (1).
 However, these restrictions are {\it not} required in the case of the absolute anticommutativity requirement of the (anti-)co-BRST charges that are derived from the Lagrangian densities (26).
 This happens because of the observation that the CF-type restrictions: ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$ become EOM for the Lagrangian densities (26).
-All the tower of restrictions that have been derived in [10,11] do not affect the d.o.f. counting for the gauge field because the $2D$ non-Abelian gauge theory has been shown to be a new model of topological field theory where there are {\it no} propagating d.o.f.
+All the tower of restrictions that have been derived in [10,11] do {\it not} affect the d.o.f. counting for the gauge field because our present $2D$ non-Abelian gauge theory has been shown to be a {\it new} model of topological field theory where there are {\it no} propagating d.o.f.
 [7].
-Furthermore, the CF-type restrictions are amongst the auxiliary fields and (anti-)ghost fields which do {\it not} directly affect the d.o.f. counting of the gauge field.
+Furthermore, the CF-type restrictions are amongst the auxiliary fields and (anti-)ghost fields which do {\it not} directly affect the d.o.f. counting for the gauge field of our theory.

-We have been able to show the existence of (anti-)BRST and (anti-)co-BRST symmetry transformations in the case of a 1D model of a rigid rotator [20].
+We have been able to show the existence of (anti-)BRST and (anti-)co-BRST symmetry transformations in the case of a 1D model of a rigid rotator [21].
 However, the CF-type restriction, in the case of this 1D model is {\it trivial} (as is the case with the Abelian 1-form gauge theory without any interaction with matter fields [7]).
-The non-trivial CF-type restrictions appear in the cases of 6D Abelian $3$-form and 4D Abelian $2$-form gauge theories which have been shown to be the models for the Hodge theory within the framework of BRST formalism (where the (anti-)BRST and (anti-)co-BRST symmetries co-exist {\it together}) [5,6].
+The non-trivial CF-type restrictions appear in the cases of 6D Abelian $3$-form and 4D Abelian $2$-form gauge theories which have been shown to be the models for the Hodge theory within the framework of BRST formalism [5,6].
 It would be a nice future endeavor for us to apply our present ideas of 2D non-Abelian 1-form theory to the above mentioned systems of physical interest.
 We are currently busy with these issues and our results would be reported in our future publications [27]. \\

 {\bf Acknowledgment}\\